arielycliu/CSC309-Final-Project/README.md

-# CSC309 Project - Web Application for Managing Points and Events
+# CSC309 Project - Kian Optimum

 A points-based reward system.
 Users can earn points through purchases and event participation, redeem them for rewards, and transfer points to other users.
 The system includes role-based access control for regular users, cashiers, managers, and superusers.